Skip to main content

 Kids "R" KidsMidlothian39Closure

-The biggest impact was at Office Depot at its Bristol facility, reporting 143 affected workers.
+The most significant filing came from Office Depot at its Bristol facility, reporting 143 affected workers.
 Kmart followed with 113 workers.

 Trend & Outlook